 We are creating real and systemic change by positioning ourselves as the leading resource for this underserved talent across Canada and the industry.

 We support storytelling that portrays non-stereotypical images of racially diverse peoples, for current and future generations.
 Our values are to build, improve and strengthen this rich talent pool.
-To create community, conversation and collaboration for Black, Indigenous, Asian, South Asian, Middle Eastern and Latinx artists.
-To connect Canadian Black, Indigenous, Asian, South Asian, Middle Eastern and Latinx talent to the nation and the world.
+To create community, conversation and collaboration for Black, Indigenous, Asian, South Asian, Middle Eastern and Latin American artists.
+To connect Canadian Black, Indigenous, Asian, South Asian, Middle Eastern and Latin American talent to the nation and the world.
 To honour and celebrate them.
 To teach that racial diversity and cultural diversity are not the same thing.
 And to work towards creating a level playing field.